 Is it worth waiting for HEEHR rebates before buying?

 The HEEHR (High-Efficiency Electric Home Rebate Act) rebates are expected to become available in Nevada in 2026, but the exact launch date and final program details are still being finalized.
-If you need a water heater now because your current unit has failed, we recommend proceeding with the purchase using currently available incentives (federal tax credit + NV Energy rebate) rather than waiting for an uncertain timeline.
+If you need a water heater now because your current unit has failed, we recommend proceeding with NV Energy PowerShift rebates rather than waiting for an uncertain HEEHR timeline.
+The federal 25C tax credit expired December 31, 2025 and is not available for 2026 installations.
 If your current water heater is still functional and you are planning an upgrade, monitoring the HEEHR rollout timeline through the Nevada Governor's Office of Energy is reasonable.
 The Cooling Company stays current on all available incentive programs and can advise you on the optimal timing for your specific situation.

 Get Your Personalized Energy Savings Estimate